HKShuttle/RPi_CharLCD_Clock/README.md

 ````

 ## Usage
-Put "clock.py" file on your home directory (or any directory) then run this command in your terminal.
+Put "clock.py" file on your home directory (or any directory) and run this command in your terminal.
 ````
 $ python3 clock.py
 ````
-Use with crontabs to run repeatedly。
+Use with crontabs to run repeatedly.
 ````
 $ crontab -e

-# run every munite
+# run every minute
 * * * * * python3 ~/clock.py
 ````